UCL/research-computing-with-cpp/02libraries/sec01ChoosingLibraries.md

 ### Choose Stability

 * So, take care in your choice of 3rd party library
-    * Don't want to redo work later, at the end of PhD.
+    * Don't want to redo work later.
     * Don't want to rely too heavily on non-distributable code.
     * But if you do, understand what that means.